kp-samuel-tam/lightway/README.md

 By default the client will use the existing MTU on the tunnel device, this can be overridden with the `--inside-mtu` option but note that this requires additional privileges, specifically the `CAP_SYS_ADMIN` capability.

+> [!CAUTION]
+> Passing the `--password` option on the CLI will expose your password
+> to other users on the system.
+It is recommended to provide the
+> password via the configuration file or via `LW_CLIENT_PASSWORD`
+> environment variable.

 ## E2E Testing